 print($cont);

-The php standard functions is_file and is_dir were modified to handle virtual files and folders.
-They will return True if you check the existence of a virtual file, even if the latter is not already in memory, or of a virtual folder.
+The standard PHP functions is_file and is_dir have been modified to handle virtual files and folders.
+They will return true if you check for the existence of a virtual file (even if it is not yet in memory) or a virtual folder.